 "Or if there's something going on?
 I don't know.
 Jess doesn't exactly confide in me."

-"If there was something going on, I think it'd it be great."
+"If there was something going on, I think it'd be great."
+Luke tells her.

 "Yeah!
 Rory's a great kid.
 She'd be really good for Jess."